alump/FancyLayouts/README.txt

 > cd addon
 > mvn install

-Then compile demo widgetset and construct war package
+Then construct demo package (this should automatically compile widgetset)
 > cd ../demo
-> mvn gwt:compile
 > mvn package

 War package can be now found at demo/target/FancyLayoutsDemo.war